 If you do not take retirement benefits before your 75th birthday your personal pension will automatically become a vested Retirement Annuity Contract (RAC).
-You will have 30 days from your 75th birthday to complete a Benefit Crystallisation Event (BCE) Certificate or else income tax at the higher rate (currently 40%) will be deducted from the fund and paid to the Revenue Commissioners.
+You will have 30 days from your 75th birthday to fill in a benefit crystallisation event (BCE) certificate, or income tax at the higher rate (currently 40%) will be taken from the fund and paid to the Revenue Commissioners

-If your personal pension becomes a vested RAC you will have no access to your pension benefits.
-If you want access to your pension fund after age 75 you should speak to your Financial Advisor about your options before your 75th birthday.
+If your personal pension becomes a vested RAC, you will have no access to your pension benefits.
+If you want access to your pension fund after age 75, you should speak to your financial adviser about your options before your 75th birthday.